mattrosi/WP16/outline.md

 ## Appliance ownership variation

+### Method
-- We observe the overall reported percentage of household reporting ownership of each appliance (fig or table)
+- We observe the overall reported percentage of household reporting ownership of each appliance (fig or table) using survey questions
+- We report for lighting, mobile phones, television, radio, refrigerators, fans, and rice cookers
 - We then split the dataset and assign each village to an access type (grid, microgrid, no central access)
-- We observe the reported percentage of appliance ownership in each access type
+- We observe the reported percentage of appliance ownership in each access type by summing the yes/no response and dividing by the number of respondents

-- We expect to find devices that require more energy only in grid locations
-- We don't expect to find high energy use appliances in areas without central access
+### Results

 - We observe a low variation for TV, lighting, and mobile phone ownership across access types
+- These are highly desirable services with modest energy requirements
 - We observe higher variation for rice cookers and refrigerators with ownership concentrated in areas with grid connections
+- Since these appliances require greater power and energy, we expect grid locations
 - We observe variation in radio ownership with concentration of ownership in off-grid and community run microgrid areas
-- We express the effect of area as log odds ratio
-- The difference in ownership between electrified and unelectrified villages gives an indication of the latent demand for these appliances
+- No explanation for this observation
 - bar chart
 - include number of observations as part of x-axis label?
 - label: appliance_ownership_by_access_type